 The people behind the voices on Lifeline, Australia’s suicide crisis line.

-Neale is a sounding board, a counsellor and a stranger.
+Neale is a true call centre legend that also performs as a sounding board, a counsellor and a stranger.

 For more than a decade, he has volunteered on the phones at Lifeline’s Canberra office, absorbing the pain of thousands of Australians.